humblerookie/humblerookie.github.io/content/posts/2024-03-29---Optimizing-Flutter-Tests-Performance-And-Readability/index.md

 flutter test --concurrency=$number_of_cores
 ```

 There is yet another trick to speed up tests i.e. sharding.
-Let's see how we can leverage it.
+Let's see how we can leverage it the next section.

 ## Sharding

 If your CI doesn't cap the number of parallel jobs you can run or alternately if speed is your primary concern, you
-could benefit from test sharding (splitting your tests into multiple independent chunks).
+could benefit from test sharding (splitting your tests into multiple  chunks that can be run independently on different machines).

-Sharding consists of supplying two parameters
+Sharding consists of supplying two parameters:

 1. **Total Shards** : This indicates the number of subsets you wish to break the tests into.
 2. **Shard Index**: This indicates the index of the subset of tests you're running.